viandikafauzi/Binar-ch6-challenge-rest-API-only/readme.md

 # Full REST API implementation with Express, PostgreSQL, and Sequelize

-Make sure you `remove all the tables` if you use dashboard version or vice versa!
+Make sure you `remove all the tables` if you use dashboard version or vice versa! (just to make sure everything went butter)

 ### Installation